Are the cities of South Africa water scarce?

 There may be a concern that if large scale building of underground reservoirs was considered that there would be an even worse shortfall running into rivers and dams.
 However experts have found that no more than 8% of the rain is actually captured; the vast majority is lost to seepage and evaporation.

-We would suggest that even if hundreds of thousands of reservoirs were built this would only rise to perhaps 9%.
+We would suggest that even if hundreds of thousands of reservoirs were built this would only drop to perhaps 8% of the rain falling gratis from the heavens.

 Fiberglassing the reservoir should be considered but it is expensive; then there will be zero leaks.